Investigative Internship Program

 - Free access to the law library

 - LSAT prep materials in the clinic

 J. Tour-Lecture Series

 The Clinic strives to provide investigative interns with an educational and rewarding experience.
-Therefore, to broaden the interns' exposure to multiple facets of the criminal justice system, tours and lectures (as available) are offered each term.
-Past tours have included the Medical Examiner's Office, where interns view an autopsy, the Mobile Crime Unit of the D.C. police department, which collects physical evidence at crime scenes, the pavilion at St. Elizabeth's Hospital, which treats the District's criminally insane, a tour of the maximum security ward of Lorton penitentiary, and speaking to a panel of inmates in order to gain insight into the correctional system.
-Interns may also participate in police ride-alongs and tours of the F.B.I.
+Therefore, to broaden the interns’ exposure to the criminal justice system, several tours and lectures are offered each term.
+Past tours have included the Medical Examiner’s Office, where interns have had the opportunity to view an autopsy; the Supreme Court and the U.S. Capitol; the Mobile Crime Unit of the Metropolitan Police Department, which collects physical evidence at crime scenes; St. Elizabeth’s Hospital, which provides residential treatment to more than 200 men and women with series mental illnesses; and the DC Jail and F.B.I. buildings.

 K. Financing the Internship

 The Investigative Internship Program is an unpaid internship.
 The Clinic does not have funding to pay investigative interns, but participants are reimbursed for on-the-job mileage and work related expenses.
 For interns inside the Washington Metropolitan area, the costs are minimal.
 For interns who are traveling to D.C., for this internship, the cost of the internship will be living expenses.
 Housing is generally the greatest expense, but as indicated above, assistance in identifying less expensive housing is provided.

 The Clinic does not want a potential applicant’s limited finances to prevent participation, so applicants are encouraged to seek outside funding.
 Some non-profit foundations and many schools now offer financial assistance to students who participate in unpaid public interest internships.